uvatmvf/LearnFSharp/README.md

 # LearnFSharp
-Picking up the basic tools of F#
+Learning the ropes of F#